-SUBJECT PA TIO EXTENSION 4.2.5 Where licensees want liquor service for tables directly on a public sidewalk, next to or directly in front of their premises: a) the patio must be suitably defined (e.g., enc rope, railing or similar barrier); and losed by planters, a b) the licensee must have municipal approval care and control of any unlicensed space the to cross with the liquor.
-4.2.6 the all licensed patios, licensees must ensure pat patio space while in possession of liquor, wi mercially sealed liquor (See Section 5.3.25).
-(Ar th the exception of GUIDELIN IES 4.2.7 A temporary patio may be considered for a community event (a festival; activity such as a fair, rodeo or sports day; or celebration conducted and sponsored by a non-profit organization) or a one (1) day customer appreciation day.
-The temporary patio must be on the same property as the licensed premises or be on property located within the same municipality as the licensed premises and be under the control of the licensee.
-(Amended May 2020) 4.2.8 The request for a temporary patio must be submitted at least three (3) weeks prior to the event, with the following information: a) date and hours of the event; b) a line drawing of the proposed patio layout how it will be defined; and description of c) patio capacity; d) food service; e) supervision; and f) authorization of the municipality and/or community event, if requested by AGLC. the host of the 4.2.9 A Class A, B or C licence may be extended to a swimming pool are under the same conditions as a patio extension. wimming pool area 4.2.10 need ddition to meeting Board policy requiremer I to obtain the approval of municipal, polic lord authorities.
+SUBJECT PA TIO EXTENSION 4.2.5 5 Where licensees want liquor service for tables directly on sidewalk, next to or directly in front of their premises: a) the patio must be suitably defined (e.g., enc rope, railing or similar barrier); and losed by planters, a b) the licensee must have municipal approval care and control of any unlicensed space the to cross with the liquor.
+4.2.6 the l all licensed patios, licensees must ensure pat patio space while in possession of liquor, wi mercially sealed liquor (See Section 5.3.25).
+(Ar th the exception of GUIDELIN IES 4.2.7 festiv cond day o same withi mporary patio may be considered for a co val; activity such as a fair, rodeo or sports lucted and sponsored by a non-profit organiz customer appreciation day.
+The temporary pa e property as the licensed premises or be o in the same municipality as the licensed prer control of the licensee.
+(Amended May 2020) day; or celebration zation) or a one (1) atio must be on the n property located 4.2.8 4.2.8 The request for a temporary patio must be submitted at least thr(3) weeks prior to the event, with the following information: a) date and hours of the event; b) a line drawing of the proposed patio layout how it will be defined; and description of c) patio capacity; d) food service; e) supervision; and f) authorization of the municipality and/or community event, if requested by AGLC. the host of the 4.2.9 A Class A, B or C licence may be extended to a swimming pool ar under the same conditions as a patio extension. wimming pool area 4.2.10 In addition to meeting Board policy requirements, applicants may need to obtain the approval of municipal, police, health, fire and landlord authorities.
 December 14, 2020 AUTHORITY Original signed by